dbpedia/dev.dbpedia.org/markdown/DBpedia Live Continuous Extraction.md

 ## Extractors
 The extractors all live in the core module.
-Which extractors will be used is configured in the ./live.xml file.
+There is a separate config file `live.xml` (`live.default.xml`) that specifies the Extractors together with the Wiki Languages they should be used for.
+This is the only place for language configuration.

 ## Processing